WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 ## Forward Error Correction

-A new Reed-Solomon based FEC scheme based on draft-ietf-payload-flexible-fec-scheme that provides FEC over messages needs to be defined.
+A new Reed-Solomon based FEC scheme based on [@I-D.ietf-payload-flexible-fec-scheme] that provides FEC over messages needs to be defined.

 ## MTI Codecs

-Implementation MUST support at least G711, Opus, H.264 and AOM-1
+Implementation MUST support at least G711, Opus, H.264 and AV1

 Video codecs use square pixels.